PEI’s principle established interdisciplinary research centers include:

 Research activities of PEI's Energy Systems Analysis Group focus on identifying technologies and policies that could facilitate long-term solutions for major energy-related societal problems -- including global climate change, urban air pollution, energy-import dependence, the risk of nuclear weapons proliferation, and poverty in developing countries.

-The Environmental Humanities Initiative (EHP) facilitate broad participation of faculty, research scholars, and students from the humanities disciplines in the study of environmental subjects.
+The Environmental Humanities Initiative (EHP) facilitates broad participation of faculty, research scholars, and students from the humanities disciplines in the study of environmental subjects.
 Resources and programming activities are diverse with opportunities for advancing research and teaching in the environmental humanities as well as support for fostering an inclusive dialogue that provides insights and new perspectives to the study of environmental topics.

 The Grand Challenges Initiative is an integrated research and teaching program designed to promote student involvement and faculty research on complex global environmental issues with scientific, technical, public policy, and human dimensions.
 This multidisciplinary Program offers faculty, students, and researchers opportunities to tackle some of the world's most pressing environmental issues in the areas of climate and energy, sustainabile development, and global health.

 Social-Environmental Research Network (SEReNe)

 Social-Environmental Research Network (SEReNe) was created for understanding how social and environmental processes are linked is critical to developing a sustainable relationship with the Earth.
 To mitigate climate change, put an end to poaching, and ensure natural-resource equity; all these problems require a detailed understanding of social, ecological, economic, and political processes.

 Southern Ocean Carbon and Climate Observations and Modelling Program (SOCCOM)

 Southern Ocean Carbon and Climate Observations and Modelling Program (SOCCOM) is an NSF-sponsored program focused on unlocking the mysteries of the Southern Ocean and determining its influence on climate.
 Housed at Princeton University, SOCCOM draws on the strengths of teams of investigators across the U.S. as well as participate in international observational and simulation efforts.